8.9 Complex (Organised and Multiple) Abuse

 The SMG should remain in existence at least until the Crown Prosecution Service has made a decision about the alleged perpetrators.

-The SMG must inform the LCSB of the investigation and consideration given to the need for a Serious Case Review.
+The SMG must inform the safeguarding partnership of the investigation and consideration given to the need for a child safeguarding practice review.

 Investigation Management Group

 This group led by the police senior investigating officer or her / his deputy should include representatives of Children's Social Care, education, health and local authority legal services.
 Other agencies should be invited as appropriate.

 The role of this group will vary, but should include:

 The SMG should identify individuals within and outside their organisation with the required expertise.
 This may include experience of investigating allegations of abuse, compiling profiles, understanding methods of abusers, child protection processes, disciplinary proceedings and working with victims, survivors and their families.

 In selecting staff, consideration should be given to requirements arising from the individual needs of the relevant child(ren) - e.g. gender, culture, race, language, and where relevant, disability.